Chloroform: Anaesthetic

 The latest reported anaesthetic use of chloroform in the Western world dates to 1987, when the last doctor who used it retired, about 140 years after its first use.

 Recreational use

-In the 1910s in England, a fast-living set called The Coterie used chloroform recreationally.
-Margot Asquith, the wife of the Prime Minister, whose stepson Raymond Asquith was a member, recorded that Lady Diana Manners, who called it "jolly old chlorors", had said "I must be unconscious by midnight."
+In the 1910s in England, a famous set of English aristocrats and intellectuals called The Coterie were known to use chloroform recreationally, often at extravagant parties.
+Margot Asquith, whose stepson Raymond Asquith was a member, recorded Lady Diana Cooper's usage at one such party, stating that "After dinner, Diana ejaculated, 'I must be unconscious tonight' and went away in a taxi to fetch chloroform from the chemist.
+'Jolly old chlorers!'"

 Criminal use

 Chloroform has been used by criminals to knock out, daze, or murder victims.
 Joseph Harris was charged in 1894 with using chloroform to rob people.
 Serial killer H. H. Holmes used chloroform overdoses to kill his female victims.
 In September 1900, chloroform was implicated in the murder of the U.S. businessman William Marsh Rice.
 The serial killer John Wayne Gacy chloroformed many of his victims.
 Chloroform was deemed a factor in the alleged murder of a woman in 1991, when she was asphyxiated while asleep.
 In 2002, 13-year-old Kacie Woody was sedated with chloroform when she was abducted by David Fuller and during the time that he had her, before he shot and killed her.
 In a 2007 plea bargain, a man confessed to using stun guns and chloroform to sexually assault minors.

 The use of chloroform as an incapacitating agent has become widely recognized, bordering on cliché, through the adoption by crime fiction authors of plots involving criminals' use of chloroform-soaked rags to render victims unconscious.
 However, it is nearly impossible to incapacitate someone using chloroform in this way.
 It takes at least five minutes of inhalation of chloroform to render a person unconscious.
 Most criminal cases involving chloroform involve co-administration of another drug, such as alcohol or diazepam, or the victim being complicit in its administration.
 After a person has lost consciousness owing to chloroform inhalation, a continuous volume must be administered, and the chin must be supported to keep the tongue from obstructing the airway, a difficult procedure, typically requiring the skills of an anesthesiologist.
 In 1865, as a direct result of the criminal reputation chloroform had gained, the medical journal The Lancet offered a "permanent scientific reputation" to anyone who could demonstrate "instantaneous insensibility", i.e. loss of consciousness, using chloroform.